grame-cncm/faustwebsite/src/doc/manual/src/compiling.md

 make GENERATOR=Xcode
 ```

-will generate an Xcode project in the `faustdir` subfolder
+will generate an Xcode project in the `faustdir` subfolder.

 ```
 make FAUSTDIR=macos GENERATOR=Xcode